martensievers/martensievers/README.md

 - I use a theme called Cobalt2 which was created by Wesbos 🐐
 - Safari has been my main browser since January 2020
 - I currently use Hyper as my terminal of choice
-- GitHub Co-Pilot helps me to optimize my workflow for repetitive things
+- Jetbrains-AI has replaced GitHub Co-Pilot for better IDE integration

 #### Desk Setup

-- MacBook Pro 16" - M2
+- MacBook Pro 16" - M1 Pro
 - My main monitor is a 32" 4K LG